OSGConnect/connectbook/start/account/registration-and-login.md

 For those interested in details, this section describes some of the background information behind projects.

-The Open Science Grid governs access to grid resources through an accounting framework that assigns each user's *jobs* to an *accounting group* or *project*.
+The OSG governs access to grid resources through an accounting framework that assigns each user's *jobs* to an *accounting group* or *project*.
 As a new user of the OSG, one of the first things to iron out is what project or projects best describe your work.
 This is more a matter of